/The Social Dllemma a thought-provoking film

-Forces us to tackle tough questions about ourselves and the world in which we live
+The Netflix offering forces us to tackle tough questions about ourselves and the world in which we live.

 If social media were a book written by Jeff Orlowski, he just might open it in Dickensian fashion: “It was the best of tools, it was the worst of tools.”
 But make no mistake about it, the director of “/the social dilemma_,” has a message that leads watchers to trend to the latter.

 The docudrama, currently showing on “Netflix,” sounds the alarm on social media’s growing impact on virtually all aspects of our lives — politics, family, economics, relationships, and current events.
 It does this by lining up an impressive cast of software developers talking about how the tools they helped popularize have been co-opted by forces who are far more interested in monetizing our attention than creating a form of healthy social interaction.Early in the 94 minute production, a key point flashes across the screen:

 “If you are not paying for the product, you are the product.”And this is perhaps the most salient point of the production — that social media giants make their money by getting its users (a term they note is used primarily for two types of people: those who use software, and those who use illicit drugs) to consume more content on their tool.